If you are wondering which material suits you the best, here is an explanation about the 3 materials that we offer and our manufacturing process.

 Here is a picture of one of our carbon fiber part:

 The carbon kevlar is still a carbon fiber mesh in a matrix, but some kevlar fibers are added to increase strength.
 While being light and stiff, the carbon fiber isn’t particularly strong.
 By adding some kevlar, you sacrifice some lightness (ie, it’heavier) but gains some strength.
 It has also this particular yellow weaving color.
+Be aware that with that material, it’s very difficult to have a perfect weaving as the material itself is not flexible so the parts made with carbon kevlar will not have a nice finish like the regular carbon fiber.

 Here is a picture of one of our carbon kevlar part: